-1. Office/Administration Emergency Response Gotta go Bag:
+1. Office/Administration Emergency Response Gotta go Bag: Share with Admins.

-- Updated class rosters for each classroom - Emergency Phone Numbers (District as well as outside Resources) - Pen and paper - Parent Reunification forms or equivalent - Emergency evacuation (including assisted evacuation) plans with room numbers on it (multiple (10) copies for responders) - Names and telephone numbers of the Building Level School Safety Team Members and Post Incident Response Team members - The Building Level Emergency Response plan or excerpts from it. - Other forms or documents the school/district may require
+- Updated class rosters for each classroom - Emergency Phone Numbers (District as well as outside Resources) - Pen and pads.
+Insure enough quantity is brought of each.
+Ex; 12 pens.
+6 pads. - Parent Reunification forms or equivalent (one per student). - Emergency evacuation (including assisted evacuation) plans with room numbers on it (multiple (10) copies for responders) - Names and telephone numbers of the Building Level School Safety Team Members and Post Incident Response Team members - The Building Level Emergency Response plan or excerpts from it. - Other forms or documents the school/district may require